Now accepting students for Fall 2014!

 The Spring Program offers additional opportunities for living and learning at the Southampton campus.
 Students select courses from the exciting curriculum: Marine Conversation, Biological Oceanography, Marine Mammals and Sea Turtles, Aquaculture, and Maritime Technology.

 Both the fall and spring programs also offer opportunities for involvement in Southampton marine research labs, or internships with local organizations.

 Any student may enroll, but the program is best suited for upper level science majors as several of the elective courses have prerequisites.

-Non-marine science students can earn a Minor in Marine Science by enrolling in either semester (15 credits) and taking MAR 104 (Oceanography) during another semester.
+Non-marine science SBU students can earn a Minor in Marine Science by enrolling in either semester (15 credits) and taking MAR 104 (Oceanography) during the fall, spring, or summer.